bentoml/BentoML/docs/source/index.rst

 Why BentoML
 -----------

-- The easiest way to get your ML models into production.
+- The easiest way to turn your ML models into production-ready API endpoints.
 - High performance model serving, all in Python.
-- Package your model once and deploy it anywhere.
+- Standardlize model packaging and ML service definition to streamline deployment.
-- Support all major ML model training :ref:`frameworks <frameworks-page>`.
+- Support all major machine-learning training :ref:`frameworks <frameworks-page>`.

 Getting Started
 ---------------